-In addition to direction from its Board of Directors, Powered for Patients is guided by a team of National Advisors who bring a range of expertise that spans public health preparedness, emergency management, cyber security and critical infrastructure protection.
+In addition to direction from its Board of Directors, Powered for Patients is guided by National Advisors who bring a range of expertise that spans public health preparedness, emergency management, cyber security and critical infrastructure protection.

-Powered for Patients is proud to have the support of two National Advisors who are highly respected former senior federal officials with tremendous experience in preparing for and responding to major natural disasters.
+Powered for Patients is proud to have the support of Paul N. Stockton, Ph.D., National Advisor for Cybersecurity and Infrastructure Resilience.
+He is a highly respected former senior federal official with tremendous experience in preparing for and responding to major natural disasters.

 As Powered for Patients’ National Advisor for Cybersecurity and Infrastructure Resilience, Dr. Paul Stockton will help lead Powered for Patients activities in the area of infrastructure vulnerability assessment and development of action plans to strengthen critical infrastructure.
 Dr. Stockton will also support Powered for Patients as the organization expands its focus to address vulnerabilities in critical infrastructure sectors upon which healthcare facilities are heavily dependent.
 While safeguarding backup power and expediting power restoration for critical healthcare facilities is the core focus for Powered for Patients, the initiative also intends to address backup power reliability and prioritized restoration for water systems and wastewater treatment plants.
 A hospital or other critical healthcare facility with a properly functioning backup power system could still be rendered inoperable if access to water and wastewater treatment is lost.